 How do we deviate from our body clock?
 The introduction of artificial light, work at night-time and disrupted sleep patterns cause circadian misalignment.

-Evidence has shown a strong connection between the rise in recent epidemics (such as obesity, diabetes, CVDs) and the above mentioned reasons.
+Evidence has shown a strong connection between the rise in recent epidemics (such as obesity, diabetes, CVD) and the reasons as mentioned above.
 Resulting in a daily grumble of “I don’t get enough sleep”, “I need more coffee” or “I don’t get quality sleep” at night.

 Having said that, how do we reset our biological clock?

-We always believed that the same cells which are used for vision (i.e. rods and cones which are light-sensitive cells) also signalled synchronization between our body clock and the sun’s rising and setting.
+We always believed that the same cells which are used for vision (i.e. rods and cones which are light-sensitive cells) also signaled synchronization between our body clock and the sun’s rising and setting.

 But what about the blind, who do not have rods and cones?